Share and Spread the love

 How to Care For Your Chickens

-To stop over-mating, shift the hens to another place for a few weeks.
+To prevent over-mating, move the hens to a different location for a few weeks.
 As such, it allows the hens to recover from the injury.
-Inexperienced roosters can cause a lot of damage to some hens.
+Inexperienced roosters can cause significant damage to some hens.
 So, after they mate, check your hen for open wounds that need immediate attention.

 You can use a suitable ointment or balm to treat open wounds.
 Also, keep her isolated until the wounds are healed.
 If there are large skin tears, you should consult a veterinarian.
 Strong antibiotics can bring relief to your hen.